Lifecord, a new alarmed smart kill cord that knows when you are not wearing it, ensures you’ll never forget to clip on again

 The really clever bit is the sensor that attaches round your leg or on to your lifejacket.
 Instead of a tiny steel clip that can be awkward to use, particularly on colder days, Lifecord has a robust but compact clasp and key that is easy to attach and undo, even when wearing gloves.

 Moulded into each part are opposing magnets that repel each other when not pulled tight so that it knows when the cord is stretched taut around your leg or simply looped on to itself.

 For those who prefer to attach their kill cords to a lifejacket or item of clothing, a second ‘lifejacket’ key on a trap-gated carabiner clip is supplied that doesn’t need to be kept under tension to switch off the alarm.

 A system of detachable clip heads supplied with every Lifecord ensures that the vessel switch can quickly and easily be adapted to fit all common types of engine and kill switch, both old and new, including Mercury, Honda, Suzuki, Yamaha, Evinrude, Tohatsu, Mariner and more.
 Even if you change your boat or engine, you can simply remove the old clip head and attach a new one.

 Lifecord is built in the UK to exacting standards and has been designed to pass the Lloyd’s Classification process.
 It has also been granted a number of multinational patents to protect its many innovations.

 Motor Boat & Yachting has been closely involved in the development of Lifecord from the outset, having inspired its inventor John Barker to come up with a solution to the problem of kill cord-related deaths and injuries (see MBY February 2018 for the full story).
 We are now working with him to ensure its rapid adoption by boat owners and the industry.

-To be one of the first to own this game-changing device, pre-order your Lifecord now on the Landau UK website.
+To be one of the first to own this game-changing device, buy your Lifecord now for just £89.95 on the Landau UK website.